tylerprogramming/ai/crewai_series/day_04/README.md

-# Day03 Crew
+# Day04 Crew

-Welcome to the Day03 Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Day04 Crew project, powered by [crewAI](https://crewai.com).
+This project demonstrates how to set up a multi-agent AI system for automated news analysis and report generation.

+## Project Overview

+The Day04 Crew project focuses on creating an automated workflow for analyzing news articles and generating comprehensive reports.
+It utilizes multiple AI agents, each with specific roles and responsibilities, to collaborate on tasks related to news gathering, analysis, and report writing.

 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
-This project uses [Poetry](https://python-poetry.org/) for dependency management and package handling, offering a seamless setup and execution experience.
+This project uses [Poetry](https://python-poetry.org/) for dependency management.

 First, if you haven't already, install Poetry: